A new kind of leader

 NLC Detroit 2019

-If we want to build the country we want to see, then we have to start by investing in leadership.
+If we want to build the country we aspire to be, we must start by investing in leadership.